Becoming an outstanding retail buyer doesn’t happen overnight—it requires time, patience, training and a desire to know more.

 Of course, it goes without saying that it’s a process that involves many steps.
 Training is necessarily the first step, beginning in the classroom, but this should gradually move out to the place where there’s action—the stores with their numerous departments.
 Training underscores the value of good communication and the importance of listening.
 A linear or closed-minded approach is not going to do a buyer or a manager any good.
 They should learn to listen and understand—good relationships depend on this.

 Communication between departments should be encouraged, and with barriers broken, a new culture of sharing, caring and honesty is established—one in which everyone learns and grows.
 This permeates throughout the organization.
 Buyers are human beings and they are going to make some mistakes; what is important is that they learn from them—the training should provide for this.

-Thus, teaching and one-on-one training is crucial not only for creating value and achieving goals but also for the long-term success of the company and creating shareholder value.
+Thus, teaching and one-on-one training are crucial not only for creating value and achieving goals but also for the long-term success of the company and creating shareholder value.

-The ultimate aim of teaching, training and exposure is to empower the future retail buyer, instil confidence in them, help them take intelligent risks and be comfortable while taking big decisions.
+The ultimate aim of teaching, training, and exposure is to empower the future retail buyer, instill confidence in them, help them take intelligent risks and be comfortable while taking big decisions.

 Retail buyers are part of the heart and soul of the retail organization and as successful retail buyers make the transition from an individual contributor role to a bigger leadership role, they need to be prepared for bigger responsibilities.
 Training and teaching are hence an inevitable part of their success.Sign Up